Kinky hair: Evolution

 Kinky hair is a uniquely human characteristic, as most mammals have straight hair, including the earliest hominids.
-Robbins (2012) suggests that kinky hair may have initially evolved because of an adaptive need amongst humans' early hominid ancestors for protection against the intense UV radiation of the sun in Africa.
+Clarence R. Robbins (2012) suggests that kinky hair may have initially evolved because of an adaptive need amongst humans' early hominid ancestors for protection against the intense UV radiation of the sun in Africa.

 According to Robbins (2012), kinky hair may have been adaptive for the earliest modern humans in Africa because the relatively sparse density of such hair, combined with its elastic helix shape, results in an airy effect.
 The resulting increased circulation of cool air onto the scalp may have thus served to facilitate the body-temperature-regulation system of hominids while they lived on the open savannah.
 Kinky hair requires more moisture than straight hair and tends to shrink when dry.
 Instead of sticking to the neck and scalp when damp (as do straighter textures), it tends to retain its basic springiness, unless completely drenched.
-The trait may have been retained and/or preferred among many anatomically modern populations in equatorial areas, such as Micronesians, Melanesians, Torres Strait Islanders, and the Negrito, because of its contribution to enhanced comfort levels under tropical climate conditions.
+The trait may have been retained and/or preferred among many anatomically modern populations in equatorial areas, such as Micronesians, Melanesians (including Torres Strait Islanders), and the Negrito, because of its contribution to enhanced comfort levels under tropical climate conditions.
 In rare cases, kinky hair may also be found in populations living under temperate climate conditions, such as Aboriginal Tasmanians.